 Many factors affect how many calories adults need.
-Some factors you cannot change.
+Some factors you cannot control.
 For example, your age and height.
-On the flip side, activity level is an example of something that impacts calorie needs that you can control.
+Activity level, on the other hand, is an example of something that impacts calorie needs that you can control.

-Most people do not need to count calories on a daily basis.
-The best way to ensure that you are eating enough — but not too much — is to get in tune with your body.
+Most people do not need to count calories.
+One way to ensure that you are eating enough — but not too much — is to get in tune with your body.
 We all have individual hunger and fullness cues.
 Try to get in touch with your personal cues.
 They are a helpful way to determine when and how much to eat:

-- Weakness, shakiness and irritability are signs of hunger for many people.
+- Weakness, shakiness and irritability may be signs of hunger for many people.

-- Pacing yourself is the best way to assess fullness.
+- Pacing yourself is an ideal way to assess fullness.
 For example, slowly eat half of your meal and then take a pause.
-Give your body a chance to begin to digest the food and think about how good it is to feel comfortably full and satisfied.
+Give your body a chance to begin to digest the food and think about how good it is to feel comfortably full and satisfied

 That said, for those who are curious about the number of calories they need, there are lots of simple ways to find out.